Nakul-27/Twitter-Sentiment-Analysis/README.md

 # Sentiment-Analysis-Project
-## Authors: Nakul RAO '24 & Aidan CARR '24
+---

-## Project for MA 206 - Probability & Statistics.
+## Authors: Nakul Rao '24 & Aidan Carr '24

-### Broad Intent: Read a file of tweets and be able to analyze the sentiments using Scala.
-From there statistically analyze the created sentiments in R.
+---

-### Tasks
+### Project for MA 206 -- Probability and Statistics

-- [ ] Read from Tweets file
+Reads a csv file of tweets and cleans it.
+Then analyzes the sentiments and produces plots.

-- [ ] Parse Tweets
+### Potential Expansions
-- [ ] Analyze Sentiments
+[ ] Conduct sensitivity analysis of sentiments.
-- [ ] Categorize Tweets by Sentiments
+[ ] Use graph theory some way.
-- [ ] Read categorized tweets into R
+[ ] Use follower data to analyze spam/bot accounts -- Do they have a significant impact?
-- [ ] Statistically analyze sentiments
+[ ] Work with political scientists to find out how this effects election outcomes.